Second Temple period: Coastal plain (Paralia)

-Even before the final collapse of the kingdom of Judah in 586 BCE, the Edomites were driven from their ancestral homeland and former kingdom east of the Arabah and began to settle in the southern parts of Judea, which came to be known in classical sources as "Idumaea".
-This settlement process was continuous, and it was carried out using both peaceful penetration and military invasion.
-During the reign of Hasmonean leader John Hyrcanus in the late second century BCE, the Edomites converted to Judaism and were assimilated into the Jewish people.

-Around the mid-third century BCE, Phoenician colonists from Sidon founded the town of Maresha in Idumaea.

 Total numbers

 The number of Jews residing in the world and in Judea in ancient times is almost impossible to determine, as it is with other ancient populations, and research in that area has fallen out of scholarly favor in recent years.
 Nonetheless, a few academics have offered estimates over the years using different approaches.

 In Judaea

 Broshi estimated that there were not much more than 1 million people living in Palestine during Roman and Byzantine times, by multiplying the estimated population of the 26 towns that were known during the Roman-Byzantine period (based on projected population density) by three, using the assumption that the urban population made up around a third of the total population.

+According to Seth Schwartz, the most responsible estimates put the pre-modern sustainable population of Palestine at about one million, a figure that was attained in the middle of the first century, with about half of them being Jews.

 According to Ze'ev Safrai, "at this point we do not have exact information regarding the population of Provincia Judaea during the Roman period".
 He asserts that there were more people living in Palestine than the one million people suggested by Broshi.

 Although McGinn cautions that it is nearly impossible to estimate Judaea's carrying capacity, he estimates that Palestine's agricultural population at the same time period may have reached up to one million people, not all of whom were Jews.
 Also, he suggested a maximum population range for Jerusalem and Caesarea, of 70,000 to 100,000 and 38,000 to 47,500 respectively.